-Contacts created through the API are evaluated in a similar manner, where all contact created through the API within a 24-hour time period are grouped and scored through the third-party list scoring tools, based on the overall score of the group as well as the presence of the contact’s email on a list of invalid or known purchased email addresses.
+Contacts created through the API are evaluated in a similar manner, where all contacts created through the API within a 24-hour time period are grouped and scored through the third-party list scoring tools.
+These scores are based on the overall score of the group, as well as the presence of the contact’s email on a list of invalid or known purchased email addresses.

 The engagement score for contacts created through the import of a list or through the API will vary per contact, scored with a maximum value of 9 and a minimum value of 0.

 Important: If a contact imported with a list or created through the API is given a reduced initial score (less than 9), it is because that specific contact is on a list of invalid or known purchased emails from one of SharpSpring's third-party tools.

 Lists Rejected Due to Very Low Quality

 If 45% or more of the contacts on your imported list are present on a list of invalid or known purchased email addresses from SharpSpring's third-party verification tools, your list be rejected and thus not imported.
 SharpSpring has determined these lists would fall into the lowest 2.5% of list quality, and they have a high risk of damaging your sender reputation should an email send be attempted.